 Getting certified mail in my New England town is a pain.
 You’re never home when they attempt delivery.
 You arrive home and find the little pink slip.
 If you go racing to the post office, slip in hand, the letter is never there, so you have to wait till the next day.

 So I knew when it came to getting the long awaited results from my Tax Court exam, it would be excruciating.
 The results always come via certified mail.
-The last time (when I didn’t pass), they sent the results to my office address.
-This time, they were coming to my home address.
+The last time (when I didn’t pass), they sent the results to my office.
+This time, they were coming to my home.

 The process was going to be so emotionally painful, possibly scarring, that I told my wife, over and over again, NOT to tell me when the certified slip came in (because I just couldn’t stand the agony of the overnight wait), and instead to secretly go pick up the letter, and bring it to me as a surprise the next day.